apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Value Effect
 ===== ====================
 0     assign threads to machine
-1     assign threads to NUMA nodes
+1     assign threads to NUMA nodes [default]
 2     assign threads to sockets
 3     assign threads to cores
 4     assign threads to processing units